Leaving children at home alone

 - leave clear instructions on and practise what to do in case of an emergency (like a fire)

 - check in on your child regularly while you are out until they have built up confidence

 - make sure your child knows how to be safe online while you are out

 - tell them what time you will be back, and don’t be late

 - set some basic rules about what they can and can’t do while you are out

 - teach them basic first aid

-Finally, it is important to make sure that your child is happy to be left alone.
-If they aren’t confident about being left alone, then find someone to look after them.
+It's important to make sure that your child is happy and safe to be left alone.
+If they aren’t confident about being left alone, you need to make other arrangements or have someone you trust to look after them.